apache/incubator-heron/website2/docs/compiling-code-organization.md

 be found in [`heron/api`]({{% githubMaster %}}/heron/api).

-Documentation for writing topologies can be found in [Building Topologies](../../developers/java/topologies), while API documentation can be found [here](/api/org/apache/heron/api/topology/package-summary.html).
+Documentation for writing topologies can be found in [Building Topologies](topology-development-topology-api-java), while API documentation can be found [here](/api/org/apache/heron/api/topology/package-summary.html).

 ### Simulator

-Heron enables you to run topologies in [`Simulator`](../../developers/simulator-mode) for debugging purposes.
+Heron enables you to run topologies in [`Simulator`](guides-simulator-mode) for debugging purposes.

 The Java API for simulator can be found in